 The Compliance Department may serve on the Respondent a reply to the Answer (a "Reply") within five days of the date of service of the Answer.
 The Reply must be limited to the matters set forth in the Answer.

 Rule 804.
-Settlement
+Settlement of Charges

 A Respondent may at any time propose in writing an offer of settlement related to anticipated or instituted disciplinary proceedings.